muhamadfaiz/tentacode.net/post/20151207_10-tips-with-behat-and-mink.md

-# 10 tricks with Behat3 and Mink
+# 10 tips with Behat3 and Mink

 I've been in 💖 with Behat for four years now, and when [@matthieunapoli](https://twitter.com/matthieunapoli) asked me about how to setup Behat3 in one of his project I realized that I'm using some tricks in my scenarios, so I might as well share them… I hope you'll find one or two useful!